- Latest News

 Suicide is not only one of the most prominent international health issues, but in our State, it’s the leading cause of death for South Australians aged 15 to 44.
 Beyond the statistics, suicide leaves profound emotional, social and economic impacts for families, friends and communities.

-Across DHS and through your own organisations, in the many interactions and interfaces we have with members of the community, we can help to diminish the fear, judgment and discrimination that others may experience.
+Across DHS and through your own organisations, in the many interactions and interfaces we have with members of the community, we can help to diminish the fear, judgement and discrimination that others may experience.
 We can each play a role and share responsibility to support community members and their families to seek and receive help.

 In what has been an especially challenging year for many, now more than ever, it is important to take the time to reach out and start a conversation if you notice that someone might be struggling.
 The simple act of providing a listening ear with compassion, empathy and lack of judgement can truly help restore hope.